BlackWhiteYoshi/Blazor.TSRuntime/README.md

   -> InvokeTrySync_textSaveNumber(...)
   -> InvokeAsync_textSaveNumber(...)

-[preload name pattern] works pretty much the same, except there is only 1 variable:
+\[name pattern\] for preload works pretty much the same, except there is only 1 variable:

 - #module#

-### Using Statements
+### Promise Function

-The following using statements are always included

-- using Microsoft.JSInterop.Infrastructure;
-- using System.Diagnostics.CodeAnalysis;
-- using System.Threading;
-- using System.Threading.Tasks;

-The values given in \[using statements] will add additional using statements.
+**[only async enabled]**: If true, whenever a module function returns a promise, the *[invoke function].[sync enabled]*, *[invoke function].[trysync enabled]* and *[invoke function].[async enabled]* flags will be ignored and instead, only the async invoke method will be generated.
+Asynchronous JS-functions will only be awaited with the async invoke method, so this value should always be true.
+Set it only to false when you know what you are doing.

+**[append Async]**: Whenever a module function returns a promise, the string "Async" is appended.
+If your pattern ends already with "Async", for example with the #action# variable, this will result in a double: "AsyncAsync".

 ### Type Map